Skip to content

 Rooflights for loft conversions

-Choose rooflights with slimline frames and the highest U-values for an energy efficient, contemporary look.
-Aim for windows that glaze 20% of roof space either by a series of evenly spaced windows or one large window.
-We recommend opening rooflights are fitted with automated rain sensor controls – to avoid them being left open accidentally.
+Choose rooflights with slimline frames and the highest U-values for an energy-efficient, contemporary look.
+Aim for windows that glaze 20% of the roof space, either by a series of evenly spaced windows or one large window.
+A surveyor will be able to calculate the optimum specification to ensure your new space is comfortable all year round.
+Opening rooflights should be fitted with automated rain sensor controls to avoid them being left open accidentally.

-Take a close look at the bespoke glazing of this country house to see how fixed rooflights in a sloping roof have maximised the views and light.
+A large fixed rooflight following the roofline has maximised the views and light in this country house.
 It’s a design that could transfer very effectively to a loft conversion.

 Sliding glass doors and Juliet balconies for loft conversions

-Suitable for both large dormer and gable end openings, slimline sliding doors with a Juliet balcony deliver floor to ceiling glazing to maximise views, light and create a real wow factor.
-The frameless Juliet balcony forms an almost invisible glass balustrade allowing you open the doors to the outside in total safety.
+Suitable for both dormer and gable end openings, slimline sliding doors with a Juliet balcony deliver floor-to-ceiling glazing to maximise views, light and create a real wow factor.
+The frameless Juliet balcony forms an almost invisible glass balustrade, allowing the doors to open to the outside in complete safety.

-If your project involves replacing or raising the entire roof, you’ll enjoy the maximum available space for a loft conversion.
-Creating a mansard roof (in effect an additional level to your house) creates opportunities for extensive and exciting glazing combinations.
-Box windows or oriel windows with their frameless window seat design extend your space and creates new views and interesting perspectives.
+Replacing or raising the entire roof maximises the available space for a loft conversion.
+A mansard roof (in effect, an additional level or floor ) creates opportunities for extensive and exciting glazing combinations.
+Box windows or oriel windows with their frameless window seat design extend floor space and create new views and interesting perspectives.

 bespoke aluminium oriel window for loft conversion